grafana/grizzly/pkg/prometheus/README.md

 # Prometheus Provider for Grizzly

-This provider offers a handler for Prometheus Alerts and Recording Rules, when the Prometheus server has an API for upload, such as that provided by the Cortex Ruler.
+This provider offers a handler for Prometheus Alerts and Recording Rules.

-The default Prometheus install does not have this API, meaning Grizzly cannot be used with it.
+For pure Prometheus, `grr export` can be used to convert Jsonnet based rules into YAML files that can be loaded into Prometheus.
+In this context, `grr apply` will not work, as Prometheus itself does not have an API for the delivery of rules.

-(Having said that, `grr export` very much could be used to generate files that a default Prometheus install could consume - it just wouldn't be able to be used with `grr apply`.)
+When Grafana Cloud Metrics, Grafana Metrics Enterprise or Cortex are used, the full suite of Grizzly actions is available, e.g. `grr diff`, `grr apply` and `grr watch`.